UCLA OHRPP Policy

 When does the increase in IRB review fees take effect?

-The $2,500 rate for IRB review applies to all new contracts submitted on or after July 1, 2012.
+The new rates for UCLA IRB review and Reliance Reviews applies to all new contracts submitted on or after September 1, 2023.

 When and how will these fees be paid?